 Alison P. Ranney

-Alison partners with a broad range of clients including foundations, cultural institutions, membership organizations, other nonprofits, colleges, and universities.
-She has successfully led searches at the CEO, President, Executive Director, Dean, COO, CFO, and VP levels as well as Board members.
+Alison partners with a broad range of clients including social services, foundations, cultural institutions, membership organizations, other nonprofits, colleges and universities.
+She has successfully led searches at the CEO, President, Executive Director, Dean, COO, CFO and VP levels as well as Board members.

 Representative clients include the John D. & Catherine T. MacArthur Foundation, the Obama Foundation, the Art Institute of Chicago, the United Way and the American Red Cross.
 Alison also has deep expertise in Higher Education having led searches for the University of Chicago, the University of Michigan, Harvard University, Stanford University, Northwestern University and the University of Pennsylvania, among others.